SeanJackson247/General-Parser/java_parser/README.md

 	The ':' 'operator'										DONE
 	Support for enums										DONE
 	Support control flow statements without curly braces.
-DONE Other array literal syntax
+DONE Other array literal syntax									DONE
-	Support for the super keyword
+	Support for the super keyword									DONE
 	Higher order logic check
 		Check use of commas
 		All functions are methods, occur within classes or interfaces